KRC00112/Stock-Sentiment-Analyzer/README.md

 # 📈 Stock Sentiment Analyzer

 A full-stack application that analyzes financial news sentiment for any US-listed stock ticker using NLP.
-Enter a ticker symbol, and the app fetches recent news from top financial outlets, runs it through a FinBERT model, and returns a **Bullish / Bearish / Neutral** signal with article-level breakdowns.
+Enter a ticker symbol, and the app fetches recent news from top financial outlets, runs it through a FinBERT model, and returns a **Bullish / Bearish / Neutral** signal with article-level breakdowns

 ---